abhinavmehndiratta/abhinavmehndiratta.github.io/_posts/2019-06-08-bfs-using-graphblas.md

 julia> adj = adjacency_matrix(g);
 {% endhighlight %}

-Now we'll extract tuples from this adjacency matrix and convert to 0 based indexing.
+Now we'll extract tuples from this adjacency matrix.

 {% highlight julia %}
 julia> I, J, X = SparseArrays.findnz(adj);

-julia> I = I.-1; J = J.-1;
 {% endhighlight %}

 Let's build a GraphBLAS adjacency matrix using I, J, X. The number of entries will be twice the number of edges in the graph.